AJTRP/AE5810-thesis/README.md

 # thesis
-Code and documents, as part of the AE5810 thesis.
+The documents as part of the AE5810 thesis are listed here.

-Please ???
+Overview:
+- Literature study
+- Thesis proposal
+- Thesis